 You cannot opt out from cookies that are necessary for the website to work.
 However, you can choose whether to accept cookies designed to improve the user experience for the website.
 That is, cookies that are used to customize the site according to your wishes, choices and interests, and remember that you've visited the page before or meant for avoidance of giving repeated information.
 You can later change your cookie settings by changing settings in your web browser so that cookies are not accepted.

-Svenskt Tenn’s linen napkins are beautiful additions to your table setting, perfect for every occasion.
+Svenskt Tenn’s napkin becomes a beautiful addition to your table setting, perfect for every occasion.
 Svenskt Tenn’s traditional linens go well with both solid colours and patterned textiles.
 The material is available in about 20 different colour schemes.

 Eighty percent of Svenskt Tenn’s collection consists of products that are of our own design.
 Josef Frank alone left behind 2,000 furniture sketches and about 160 textile designs.
 Sometimes Svenskt Tenn produces products based on models from the archive, which contains sketches and designs from both Josef Frank and Estrid Ericson.